joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 A quick primer on GPS, because I honestly didn't understand this at first.
 GPS isn't like your cell phone service.
 There's no two-way communication with the GPS constellation; the satellites don't see you there, and they certainly don't "know" anything about where you are.
 All each satellite broadcasts is its own position in space, along with a very precise timestamp indicating when it sent that data.
 A GPS module (like the one on on the wing) listens for these signals, and when it has a few of them from a few satellites, it can use that time and distance data to triangulate your exact position on the globe.

 At that point, all it has to do is communicate it to us.
-The communication standard that the FeatherWing uses is just lines of ASCII text that it sends, one line at a time, through the TX pin on the Wing (aka the RX pin on the Feather).
+The communication standard that the FeatherWing uses is just lines of ASCII text that it sends, one character at a time, through the TX pin on the Wing (aka the RX pin on the Feather).

 We can also talk back to it via the TX pin on the Feather (aka the RX pin on the Wing) when we want to give it commands.